 3rd Book of Enoch, is a Rabbinic text dated to the fifth century after Christ.

 These books recount how Enoch is taken up to heaven and is supposedly appointed guardian of all the celestial treasures, chief of the archangels, and the immediate attendant on God’s throne.
-He is (allegedly) subsequently taught all secrets and mysteries and, with all the angels at his back, fulfils of his own accord whatever comes out of the mouth of God, executing His decrees.
+He is (allegedly) subsequently taught all secrets and mysteries and, with all the angels at his back, fulfills of his own accord whatever comes out of the mouth of God, executing His decrees.

 Much esoteric literature like the 3rd Book of Enoch identifies Enoch as a Metatron, a head angel who communicates God’s word.
 In consequence, Enoch was seen, by this literature, and the Rabbinic kabbala of Jewish mysticism, as having been the one which communicated God’s revelation to Moses, and in particular, the dictator of the Book of Jubilees (another extra-Biblical book).
 There is however no proof of this other than a few general references in the Holy Scriptures.
 We may consider them a curiosity and a stimulating intellectual inquiry but nothing more.